-TABLE 15 - On-site waste water treatment systems
+TABLE 17 - On-site waste water treatment systems

-Risk Number % of total Total number 20,598 - Number per km in the catchment 10.4 - Number per km nationally 1.4 - Number that are high risk to surface waters from pathogens 17,072 82.88% Number that are high risk to groundwaters from pathogens 7,702 37.39% Number that are high risk to surface waters from phosphorus 11,384 55.26% Number that are high risk to groundwaters from phosphorus 7,088 34.41% High likelihood of inadequate percolation of leachate 10,047 48.77%
+Risk Number % of total Total number 5,220 - Number per km in the catchment 7.87 - Number per km nationally 1.4 - Number that are high risk to surface waters from pathogens 4,826 92.45% Number that are high risk to groundwaters from pathogens 2,472 47.35% Number that are high risk to surface waters from phosphorus 4,885 93.58% Number that are high risk to groundwaters from phosphorus 1,006 19.27% High likelihood of inadequate percolation of leachate 3,520 67.43%

-Table 15 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
+Table 17 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
 Map 21 illustrates the locations of the OSWWTSs while Maps 6 to 10 illustrate the risk to surface and groundwaters and the likelihood of inadequate percolation, all of which is based on soil, sub-soil and geological characteristics.
 Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent moves too quickly through the subsoil pose a risk to groundwaters.
 OSWWTS effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of household cleaning products can introduce a range of harmful chemicals to the water environment.

-There are 20,598 systems within the Republic of Ireland portion of the catchment and their density is much higher than the national average.
-The risk to surface water from pathogens and phosphorus is high throughout much of the catchment.
+There are 5,220 systems in the contributing catchment and their density is much higher than the national average.
+The risk to surface waters from pathogens and phosphorus is also high throughout the catchment as is the likelihood of inadequate percolation.
+Groundwater contributions to surface water flows are significant in this catchment and therefore pollutants in groundwaters are likely to be conveyed rapidly to surface waters.
 The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
-It is therefore likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
-Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
-These systems therefore could possibly be affecting shellfish water quality in this shellfish area.
+Many of them are located in the coastal region of the catchment in the direct vicinity of the shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
+Monitoring in this shellfish area does not indicate any water quality issues likely to be associated with these systems and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.